Skip to main content

 • Every year over 700 BYU–Hawaii students supplement their educational expenses by working at the PCC.

-• Their genuine aloha spirit, talent, youthful appeal, and vitality has attracted more than 35 million visitors to the small community of Laie, Hawaii.
+• Their genuine aloha spirit, talent, youthful appeal, and vitality have attracted more than 35 million visitors to the small community of Laie, Hawaii.

-• Over the years the Center has provided nearly $178 million in total financial support to BYU–Hawaii and its students.
+• Over the years, the center has provided over $178 million in total financial support to BYU–Hawaii and its students.